Ecco Shoe Factory beats the heat with textile ducting from Euro Air

 To solve their problem once and for all, Ecco turned to Euro Air.

 Euro Air needed to provide a dual purpose solution that would both heat the factory in winter and cool it down in summer—without producing a draught.
 The solution was Euro Air’s Hybrid System with patented DFC (directional flow control) holes.

 Euro Air’s lightweight textile ducts have a high resistance to dust, fumes, and cast off materials from the factory floor below, while strategically placed laser cut perforations in the surface of the ducts ensure an even, low velocity air flow year round.

 Euro Air’s exclusive TBV Designer software was used to match the size and placement of these perforations to the unique conditions of the Ecco factory floor.

 The result was a draught-free indoor climate with a constant year round room temperature.

 Read More: Why is Textile Ducting better than Steel Ducting?
 A Side-by-Side Comparison

 A survey made after the installation of Euro Air’s textile ducts showed that the calculations were both accurate and effective, solving Ecco’s draught frustrations once and for all.

 Years later, in the summer of 2020, Ecco broke ground on the construction of their latest factory in Binh Duong, Vietnam--just a stone's throw from Ho Chi Minh City.

-Ecco’s Binh Duong factory would be the company’s sixth largest worldwide, sprawling over 12 hectares and employing more than 1,400 staff.
+Ecco’s Binh Duong would be the company’s sixth factory worldwide, sprawling over 12 hectares and employing more than 1,400 staff.
 With over 30 million USD in backing, the factory would come equipped with a complete production line and was set to export finished products around the globe.